brandonchinn178/mergit/README.md

                 - job2
     ```

-1. Have an admin add the repository to the GitHub app
+1. Have an admin add the repository to the GitHub app: https://github.com/apps/mergit-app

-    * Settings tab > Mergit > Install App > Settings icon > select desired repository
-1. Make a PR
+1. Create a Pull Request

 1. Do the following in GitHub for all protected branches:
     1. Remove all CI statuses from required status checks
     1. Set the "Merge" check as a required status check
     1. Ensure "Require linear history" is unchecked
     1. Ensure "Require branches to be up to date before merging" is unchecked (this is handled automatically by Mergit)

 1. Use Mergit to merge in the PR!

-#### Troubleshooting
+## Troubleshooting

 * `This branch must not contain merge commits.`